agrawal-priyanka/EMS/README.md

 # EMS
 ### My First EMS Project using tools Python, Streamlit and MySQL.
-### Here is the link to the same. https://agrawal-priyanka-ems-ems-main-9isbaa.streamlit.app/

 ## AIM
 #### Aim of the project is to manage MySQL database using streamlit app.